redmacdev1988/photoFrontend/README.md

 ## Features

 I used React JS's action/reducer to consume the Photo Backend App.
 I read in an array of objects which contains the photos' title, and url.
 Each object is then inserted into an avl tree.
-Naturally this takes O(n) time.
+Naturally this takes O(n * log n) time.

 ### A to Z
 There is an A-Z button.
 Press this to sort the images alphabetically from A to Z.